 Our Mission

-Wildlife Investigative Reporters & Editors (WIRE) is a nonprofit journalism project that uses rigorous investigative reporting and compelling narratives to spotlight the exploitation of animals and nature.
+Wildlife Investigative Reporters & Editors (WIRE) is a nonprofit journalism organization that uses rigorous investigative reporting and compelling narratives to spotlight the exploitation of animals and nature.
 WIRE’s journalism seeks to galvanize change, drive accountability, and inspire a more compassionate, environmentally responsible, equitable, and informed society.

 Stay informed — Join our mailing list to receive periodic updates on WIRE’s activities.